nf-core/sarek/docs/usage.md

 ### --clip_r1

-Instructs Trim Galore to remove a number of bp from the 5' end of read 1 (or single-end reads).
+Instructs `Trim Galore` to remove a number of bp from the 5' end of read 1 (or single-end reads).
 This may be useful if the qualities were very poor, or if there is some sort of unwanted bias at the 5' end.

 ### --clip_r2

-Instructs Trim Galore to remove a number of bp from the 5' end of read 2 (paired-end reads only).
+Instructs `Trim Galore` to remove a number of bp from the 5' end of read 2 (paired-end reads only).
 This may be useful if the qualities were very poor, or if there is some sort of unwanted bias at the 5' end.

 ### --three_prime_clip_r1

-Instructs Trim Galore to remove a number of bp from the 3' end of read 1 (or single-end reads) AFTER adapter/quality trimming has been performed.
+Instructs `Trim Galore` to remove a number of bp from the 3' end of read 1 (or single-end reads) AFTER adapter/quality trimming has been performed.
 This may remove some unwanted bias from the 3' end that is not directly related to adapter sequence or basecall quality.

 ### --three_prime_clip_r2

-Instructs Trim Galore to remove a number of bp from the 3' end of read 2 AFTER adapter/quality trimming has been performed.
+Instructs `Trim Galore` to remove a number of bp from the 3' end of read 2 AFTER adapter/quality trimming has been performed.
 This may remove some unwanted bias from the 3' end that is not directly related to adapter sequence or basecall quality.

 ### --trim_nextseq

 This enables the option `--nextseq-trim=3'CUTOFF` within `Cutadapt`, which will set a quality cutoff (that is normally given with `-q` instead), but qualities of G bases are ignored.
-This trimming is in common for the NextSeq and NovaSeq-platforms, where basecalls without any signal are called as high-quality G bases.
+This trimming is in common for the `NextSeq` and `NovaSeq` platforms, where basecalls without any signal are called as high-quality G bases.

 ### --save_trimmed

-Option to keep trimmed FASTQs
+Option to keep trimmed `FASTQs`

 ### --split_fastq

-Use the Nextflow [`splitFastq`](https://www.nextflow.io/docs/latest/operator.html#splitfastq) operator to specify how many reads should be contained in the split fastq file.
+Use the `Nextflow` [`splitFastq`](https://www.nextflow.io/docs/latest/operator.html#splitfastq) operator to specify how many reads should be contained in the split fastq file.
 For example:

 ```bash